cocos2d/cocos2d-x-docs/en/basic_concepts/index.md

 Cocos2d-x is a cross-platform game engine.
 A game engine is a piece of software that provides common functionality that all games need.
 You might have heard this referred to as an API or framework but in this guide, we'll be calling it a
-'game engine'.
+__game engine__.

-Game engines include many components that when used together will help speed up development time, and often perform better than homemade engines.
-A game engine is usually comprised of some or all of the following components: a renderer, 2d/3d graphics, collision detection, a physics engine, sound, controller support, animations and more.
-To be sure we are all on the same page, we should review common game terminology.
+__Game engines__ include many components that when used together will help speed up development time, and often perform better than homemade engines.
+A game engine is usually comprised of some or all of the following components: *a renderer*, *2d/3d graphics*, *collision detection*, *a physics engine*, *sound*, *controller support*, *animations* and *more*.
+To be sure we are all on the same page, we should review common game terminology:

 * __Director:__ You can think of the `Director` the same way you think about a _movie director_.
 The `Director` controls every aspect of your game.
 What is shown on the screen, what sounds are played, what happens with player input, and much more.